 What Else to Know

-There are medical issues that could be affecting your sperm count as well that a urologist can identify and possibly treat.
+There are medical issues that could be affecting your sperm count too, which a urologist can identify and possibly treat.
 Urologists can also figure out if you might be at risk for other health problems associated with low sperm count.
 There’s increasing awareness of that link — the most recent American Urological Association and American Society for Reproductive Medicine guidelines now recommend that urologists urge men to see primary care physicians as well if their sperm counts are low, Najari says.